Is Your Subaru Going Through Oil Too Fast? Here's What You Need to Know

 However, even with this TSB, you may have to fight to get the warranty work covered because Subaru has advised that warranty shops must "confirm the actual condition prior to attempting repairs" and cautions that "some oil consumption can and should be expected as a by-product of engine operation even when no concern exists."

 To find out if your Subaru is burning too much oil, bring it in to Suburb Service in Seattle or Marysville to get it checked out.
-You can reach us in Seattle at (206) 364-8089 or Marysville at (360) 659-6208 or click here to schedule online.
-We are the oldest Independent Subaru Service Center in the Pacific Northwest and we’ve been a Subaru-only shop for 20 years.
+You can reach us in Seattle at (206) 705-8695 or click here to schedule online.
+We are the oldest Independent Subaru Service Center in the Pacific Northwest and we've been a Subaru-only shop for 20 years.
 Come see us!